BhoomikaGupta13/Movie-recommender-system/README.md

 - **index.html:** The main HTML file for the web interface, integrating Tailwind CSS and linking app.js.
 - **styles.css:** Custom CSS for additional styling and overrides.
 - **data_scrapping.py:** Script to scrape movie details from IMDb using requests, BeautifulSoup, and Selenium, and then insert/update them into the PostgreSQL database.
-- **database.py:** Contains the MovieDatabase class for connecting to PostgreSQL, creating tables, and performing CRUD operations for movie and related data (genres, directors, actors), including user ratings.[1]
+- **database.py:** Contains the MovieDatabase class for connecting to PostgreSQL, creating tables, and performing CRUD operations for movie and related data (genres, directors, actors), including user ratings.

 ## 🔄 Data Pipeline